[Holodeck –

 participation among my trainees.

-[Holodeck - Voyager Bridge]
+- Voyager bridge]

-you have command experience.
+have command experience.

 DALBY: Yes, sir.

-TUVOK: You have the bridge.
+TUVOK: You have the Bridge.
 The programme will present you with a

 series of random events which you and your crew must deal with in